MonoCross/MonoCross/README.markdown

 <img src="http://monocross.net/images/blank.png" height="100"/>
 <h2>Get Involved</h2>
-First, 'git' on over to GitHub and register.
+First, 'Git' registered.
 Then fork the main repo found at https://github.com/Monocross/Monocross This will allow you to make changes to your own repo and send us patches and enhancements, that benefit everyone.

 Participate in the forums found on the [Monocross.net](http://monocross.net) website, where you can find the answers to the most frequently asked questions, find monocross related jobs, and discuss your code.